 Gyaw Gyaw, which means “slowly, step-by-step” in the Karen language, was co-founded in 2008 by Norwegian landscape architect Line Ramstad and members of the Karen community.
 Besides Ramstad and South Korean/German architect Jae-Young Lee, the rest of the team consists of Karen people, and the core of the group has remained the same since 2008.

-The Karen are the second biggest ethnic group in Myanmar.
-After World War II, Burma was granted independence from Britain.
-The Karen people had been loyal to the British and fought with the alliance during the war.
-Among other minorities, they were promised their own state, and Kaw Thoo Lei (The Land without Evil) was founded, but the Karen people never received sovereignty.
-Suffering oppression and violence from the Myanmar government, the Karen fled south to the Thai border.
-Though they can claim refugee status in Thailand, they have no rights and face the constant threat of arrest and return to Myanmar.
-Further, because of discrimination, educational opportunities and paid work are hard to find.
+The Karen are the second largest ethnic group in Myanmar.
+After World War II, Myanmar (then Burma) was granted independence from Britain and the Karen were promised their own independent state.
+Neither the Karen nor other minorities received this sovereignty.
+Surviving more than 60 years of war, oppression, and violence from the Myanmar government, many Karen fled to the Thai border.
+Though they can claim refugee status in Thailand, they often have no rights and face the constant threat of arrest and deportation.

 Gyaw Gyaw’s work promotes a combination of both traditional and contemporary building methods.
-This design choice is intended to show viable alternatives to the NGO model of primarily concrete buildings, both physically and socially.
-By creating the knowledge, materials and tools for Karen villagers to make their own buildings, Gyaw Gyaw has developed a program that reduces dependency on foreign aid and allows a stateless people to put down their own roots.
+This design choice is intended to show viable alternatives to the common foreign aid model of primarily concrete buildings.
+By building upon existing local knowledge, materials, and methods, Gyaw Gyaw empowers communities to value and utilize their existing expertise skills.

-We had an opportunity to have an extended conversation with Line on our podcast, Social Design Insights.
-Listen to the episodes here:
+We had an opportunity to have an extended conversation with Line Ramstad on our podcast, Social Design Insights.
+Listen to the episodes below.